ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 Recall that logic gates have a _delay_ between the input and output, which we called a _propagation delay_.
 It's the time the signal takes to propagate through the circuit from input to output.
 Our flip-flops also have delays, in fact larger ones than the logic gates, because flip-flops are _stateful_ devices and need to _switch_ between one stable state (say, 0) to the other (in this case, 1).
 Switching always adds extra delays.
 For example, compare the _switching charecteristics_ section of the [74LS08 AND gate](http://www.ti.com/lit/ds/symlink/sn74ls08.pdf?ts=1587949352102) (12-19 ns) and the [74LS74 D-type flip-flop](http://www.ti.com/lit/ds/symlink/sn74ls74a.pdf?ts=1587949244609) (20-40 ns).

 Because our counter is asynchronous, the driving signal, which starts from the clock input for the _b<sub>0</sub>_ flip-flop, incurs an extra flip-flop delay with each flip-flop it propagates through.
-This is the _ripple_ effect that gives our counter its alternative name.
+This is the [_ripple_](https://www.electronicshub.org/asynchronous-counter/#What_is_clock_ripple) effect that gives our counter its alternative name.
 In our counter, in comparison to a synchrounous counter, where all flip-flops receive the same CLK signal, the changes in the bits also exhibit the ripple, where in a synchronous counter the bits will all change _at the same time_.

 ##### Down counter & up counter
+The counter we built in the previous assignment is a _down_ counter.
+It counts from its highest value down to 0, indefinitely while there is a driving clock signal.
+To make it count _up_, we need only to change the wiring of the ripple signal (that is, the _pseudo-clock_).
+Look at the following sketch:

 - down schematic, up schematic, derive control

 ##### Multiplexers